-Iowa/Illinois
+Iowa/Illinois/ Wisconsin

 CS Technologies, Inc. ("CST") provides CLEC services, both voice and data, in the Quad Cities and Dubuque, IA areas, primarily through its own facilities but also through UNE-L facilities.
-CST has built an 18-mile metro fiber network in Dubuque.
-In 2018 CST completed construction of an additional 20 miles of Metro Fiber in Davenport, IA to augment its existing 40-mile network.
-CST now serves approximately 1,250 CLEC customers and 4,800 lines in the Quad Cities and Dubuque.
+CST has built a 20-mile metro fiber network in Dubuque.
+CST added an additional 20 miles of Metro Fiber in Davenport, IA to augment its existing 40-mile network back in 2018.
+CST now serves approximately 1,300 CLEC customers and 4,850 lines in the Quad Cities and Dubuque.
+Our commitment to FTTH in Cuba City, Wisconsin has created a victory.
+The five-year commitment to increased Internet revenues was met in year four.
+A 2020 Cuba City with FTTH coupled to a diverse Internet backbone give our Wisconsin customers a valuable alternative to the competition for their Internet service.
+The "Perception" battle is being won because of our commitment to FTTH.
+During the 2 1⁄2 years following the completion of this 884-home project in June of 2017 ARPU growth exceeds \$5.